Validate & standardize datasets .md .md

 {'cell_type_by_expert': ['CD8-pos alpha-beta T cell']}

-For “CD8-pos alpha-beta T cell”, let’s understand which cell type in the public ontology might be the actual match.
+For “CD8-pos alpha-beta T cell”, let’s find out which cell type in the public ontology might be the actual match:

 # to check the correct spelling of categories, pass `public=True` to get a lookup object from public ontologies